danielbaleanu/TehniciWeb-DataMining/README.md

 3. **Product Representation**: All products displayed on the website are for representation purposes only.

+4. **Desktop Version**: During the development process, our primary focus was on optimizing the website for desktop usage.
+As such, we advise against accessing it via a mobile device, as the display may not be optimal.
+For the best user experience, we recommend testing the website on Chromium-based browsers, including but not limited to Google Chrome, Microsoft Edge and Opera.

 ## Demonstration

 A 'DEMO' directory containing illustrative images is included in the repository.